ytmytm/plus4-tcbm2sd/README.md

 The source code of Arduino Mini Pro sketch is in [tcbm2sd_arduino/tcbm2sd/](tcbm2sd_arduino/tcbm2sd/) folder.

+In Arduino IDE settings choose board `Arduino Mini w/ Atmega328 (3.3V)`.

 The only dependency (other than Arduino IDE) is [SDFat 2.2.3](https://github.com/greiman/SdFat) library (this code was developed when 2.2.3 was the latest available version).
 It's available directly from Arduino IDE library manager.

-In Arduino IDE settings choose board `Arduino Mini w/ Atmega328 (3.3V)`.
+The disk image handling code is a trimmed down 'diskimage' library from CGTerm, by Per Olofsson.

 ### Arduino flashing